Understanding Large Language Models in Your Pockets: Performance Study on COTS Mobile Devices: Performance: Developers' Perspectives

 \revision{ To further investigate the causes of GPU underutilization and explore optimization opportunities, we conduct additional experiments and analyze a broader set of metrics on the Adreno $750$ and Mali-G$720$.
 The results consistently highlight that the primary factors contributing to underutilization are the inefficient memory access pattern and the lack of operator optimizations tailored to specific GPU architectures. }

-\revision{ During the prefill stage on the Adreno $750$, cache profiling reveals L$2$ miss rates exceeding $40\%$, indicating frequent cache failures and heavy reliance on system memory.
-Prolonged L$2$ stalls from memory transfers substantially reduce ALU activity.
+During the prefill stage on the Adreno $750$, profiling reveals that ALU underutilization is mainly caused by memory access stalls.
+In a single layer of Llama$2$-$7$B, the final matrix multiplication kernel experiences up to $60$\% of its cycles stalled due to memory access, with L$2$ cache miss rates exceeding $60$\%.
+This indicates that the bottleneck probably results from non-contiguous memory access, which causes prolonged L$2$ stalls and reduces ALU activity.
+For other kernels, approximately $40$\% of the stalls are attributed to texture memory access, indicating that the bottleneck arises from the volume of texture memory requests exceeding the available hardware bandwidth.
+This suggests that the inefficiencies may be caused by redundant data requests or suboptimal data sharing between threads, which prevent the kernel from effectively reusing cached data.

 On the Mali-G$720$, a similar problem arises: over $80\%$ of Load-Store units reads are partial-width, resulting in numerous short memory accesses that underutilize cache capacity~\cite{armpartial}.
 Moreover, the rate of all registers warp reaches nearly $100\%$, which halves the peak thread occupancy of the shader core and makes shader performance particularly sensitive to cache misses and memory stalls\cite{armwarp}.
-Taken together, the findings demonstrate that, although the prefill stage is inherently compute-intensive, suboptimal memory access patterns constitute the primary performance bottleneck in existing implementations. }
+Taken together, the findings demonstrate that, although the prefill stage is inherently compute-intensive, suboptimal memory access patterns constitute the primary performance bottleneck in existing implementations.

 \revision{ As for the decode stage, the memory-bound nature of operators (i.e., matrix–vector multiplication) leads to frequent memory accesses for matrix operands.
 On the Adreno $750$, this is reflected by an L$2$ cache miss rate approaching $100\%$.
 The issue is even more pronounced on the Mali-G$720$, where the average load-store unit utilization exceeds $90\%$, with nearly all read operations being partial-width.
 Moreover, more than $60\%$ of external memory accesses exhibit high latency (over $256$ cycles), suggesting that the memory system is struggling to keep up with the requested data volume~\cite{armlatency}.
 These findings suggest that optimizing data access patterns to reduce partial-width reads and alleviating bandwidth pressure are critical to mitigating memory bottlenecks in the decode stage.}